Edit

 Start marketing early – but don’t forget tardy shoppers:

 The back-to-school season runs from mid-July to mid-September, but consumers are also on the hunt for good deals sooner.
-According to the NRF, 56% started shopping for back-to-school items in early July of 2022, a 5% increase from 2021, with 53% of K-12 spending expected to have occurred by the end of July.
 Whether it be to stretch out their budget, plan for possible product delays or take advantage of deals and promotions, consumers are looking to get a head start on their shopping so it’s good practice to start preparing for back-to-school promotions and marketing campaigns earlier than ever.
 For retailers, offering discount coupons that customers can use for future school purchases can be a great way to increase sales during the vital back-to-school period.
 Sending digital receipts via email is another great way to organically collect customer contact information over the year and build an email list to fuel back-to-school marketing.
 But keep in mind that the back-to-school season is long.
 Be sure to keep the latecomers in mind who want to scoop up last-minute deals.

 2